Virginia Department of Transportation: HOT lanes

 Once the project is truly underway, eventually pretty much all the trees in the VDOT right of way are going to be cleared ...
 I know I didn't have an appreciation of the extent of the clearing that was going to be done ...
 Do they really need to clear every teeny piece of vegetation in their right of way?

 History

 The Virginia General Assembly established the first State Highway Commission in 1906.

-In 1927, the Virginia Department of Highways (VDH) was established as a state agency.
+In 1927, the Virginia Department of Highways was established as a state agency.

-VDH became the Virginia Department of Highways and Transportation (VDHT) in 1974, adding railroads and public transportation to its portfolio.
+VDH became the Virginia Department of Highways and Transportation in 1974, adding railroads and public transportation to its portfolio.

 In 1986, the General Assembly authorized expanded revenue sources for transportation, including airports and seaports.
-Also during that same special session, the General Assembly formally renamed the agency the Virginia Department of Transportation (VDOT).
+Also during that same special session, the General Assembly formally renamed the agency the Virginia Department of Transportation.

-The General Assembly spun off VDOT's rail and public transportation into a new department, the Department of Rail and Public Transportation (DPRT).
-DPRT reports directly to the Virginia Secretary of Transportation.
+The General Assembly spun off the Virginia Department of Transportation's rail and public transportation into a new department, the Department of Rail and Public Transportation.
+The DPRT reports directly to the Virginia Secretary of Transportation.